Flag of England: English nationalism

 As the flag of England, it is used in English nationalism.
 This is largely in parallel to the use of the flag of Scotland in Scottish nationalism.
 However Scotland has been recognised as a nation within a nation.
 The flag of Scotland has been officially defined by the Scottish Parliament in 2003 and is flown there and almost universally by Scottish authorities.
 There is no English legislature; the entire British legislature sits in England and is only subject to very weak conventions on voting on English matters.
 The flag of England does not figure in legislation, and its use by English nationalists is complex as these divide among those who are far-right as heavily opposed to further immigration and seeking to distinguish between residents in the jobs market and welfare state system such as the British National Party (founded 1982) and the English Defence League (founded 2009) and those who merely seek the level of devolution of Scotland, or Wales.
 Underscoring this complexity, in January 2012 Simon Hughes, the deputy leader of the Liberal Democrats, supported calls for a devolved English parliament and which continues under such lobbies as the Campaign for an English Parliament, and is occasionally a minor debate subject at all of the major parties' annual conferences.

+The Flag of England and Union Flag appeared throughout England in late 2025 as part of Operation Raise the Colours.

 Since the flag's widespread use in sporting events since the mid-1990s, the association with far-right nationalism has waned, and the flag is now frequently flown throughout the country both privately and by local authorities.

-In September 2025, the England flag and the Union Jack became increasingly visible in the UK, in what was described as a “flag phenomenon”.
-The first major display occurred in Weoley Castle, a neighbourhood of largely postwar council stock homes, before spreading to other parts of Birmingham in response to the ‘proliferation’ of Palestine flags.
+In September 2025, the England flag and the Union Jack became increasingly visible in the UK, in what was described as a "flag phenomenon".
+The first major display occurred in Weoley Castle, a neighbourhood of largely postwar council stock homes, before spreading to other parts of Birmingham in response to the "proliferation" of Palestine flags.
 The phenomenon drew media attention after local authorities in Birmingham and York ordered the removal of British flags while allowing Palestine flags to remain, prompting public backlash and accusations of political double standards.

 Outside England

 Due to the spread of the British Empire, the flag of England is currently, and was formerly used on various flags and coats of arms of different countries, states and provinces throughout the territories of the British Empire.
-St George's Cross is also used as the city flag of some northern Italian cities, such as Milan and Bologna and other countries such as Georgia.
+St George's Cross is also used as the city flag of some northern Italian cities, such as Bologna, and other countries such as Georgia.